DreamVu/PAL-SDK/README.md

 Once complete please reboot the system.

 ## Step 3.
 Installing Camera Data File
-The data files are delivered along with the purchase of the PAL-USB camera.
+The data files are delivered along with the purchase of the PAL USB camera.
 In case you have not received them, please request for the files by filling out a [form](https://support.dreamvu.com/portal/en/newticket)

       chmod +x setup.sh
       sudo ./setup.sh